whatwg/html/TEAM.md

 ```

 It will rebase the PR on top of `master`, then force-push it to the appropriate branch, thus updating the PR.
 Then it will do the fast-forward only merge into `master`.
 At this point you can do a `git push origin master` to push the changes, which will _automatically_ close the PR and mark it as merged, since you managed to update the commits contained there.

+## Handling bugs in W3C Bugzilla

+Bugs in the WHATWG product should be RESOLVED MOVED when there's an issue or a pull request for it, and a comment linking to it.

+Some bugs that are not filed in the WHATWG product might still be relevant for us, and some of these show up in the spec itself in the margin.
+If the bug has already been fixed, or doesn't apply, add `whatwg-resolved` to the whiteboard to remove it from the generated spec.